cloud-gov/cg-site/content/intro/pricing/rates.md

   </tr>
 </table>

-* Access Package fees are charged yearly and non-severable.
+Access Package fees are charged yearly and non-severable.
+[What's included?]({{< relref "intro/pricing/whats-included.md" >}})

 ---

 ### 2. cloud.gov Usage

 Resources such as memory, storage and CPU are allocated as needed to run your applications.
-You will be charged for the resources your applications consume, as a factor of the memory used.
+You will be charged for the resources as a factor of the memory your applications consume.

+- Sandbox: Resource usage is capped [at what?
+1GB per-user?] to control our unrecovered costs.
-<em>Charged at $0.0033 per MB reserved per hour (<b>~$99 / GB / month</b>), billed per quarter, tallied monthly, severable.</em>
+- All other packages: $0.0033 per MB reserved per hour (~$99/GB/month)

+We require a specific quota to be set in advance.
+This helps you control the maximum amount that your team will spend, and helps us avoid over-provisioning resources that won't be used.
+The quota can be raised on demand.
+[Find out more about quotas.]({{< relref "intro/pricing/org-quotas.md" >}})

+Usage fees are charged per quarter, tallied monthly, and severable.

 ---